CharaChorder/docs/docs/Beta Releases.rst

 Control what the concatenator between chords is using with the new HYPERSPACE and CAPTURE actions.

-The CAPTURE action makes it possible to replace the space after a chord with for example, a dash (-) or an underscore (_).
+The CAPTURE action makes it possible to replace the space after a chord with another character such as a dash (-) or an underscore (_).

-At least two chords need to be created:
+For this to work, we need to create at least two chords:

 1. One chord that has a space between two CAPTURE actions: